 Gone are the days of our giant raclette parties in New York City (for now), so instead we’ll be continuing our tradition chez nous (and we advise you to do it as well).
-In the meanwhile, as this is the year of crafts, at-home-activities, and DIY projects, we’ve compiled an easy how-to for a safe, at-home raclette party-of-one (or two if you’d like to double the ingredients).
-Get your share of raclette and make it a fun cheat meal or a delicious, cozy antidote to winter blues and continuous quarantines.
+We’ve compiled an easy how-to for a raclette party-of-one (or two if you’d like to double the ingredients).
+Making raclette at home is as easy as (cheese) cake, and a cozy antidote to the winter blues, if you know what to buy.

 Raclette is a heavy Alpine dish that skiers and families from the region indulge in as a remedy to a cold day.
-It mostly relies on the quality of the cheese (which is excellent in the Alps), known as as raclette.
-It is a firm cheese from cow’s milk, that ranges from ivory to golden color with a soft and creamy consistency and few holes.
+The success of the dish mostly relies on the quality of the cheese (which is excellent in the Alps), known as raclette.
+It is a firm cheese made from cow’s milk, which ranges from ivory to gold in color, with a soft and creamy consistency and few holes.
 Flavor can range from mildly fruity to aromatic depending on the degree of ripeness.
-If you’ve got that covered then you can easily arrange for an American transplant of the traditional French raclette.

-There are plenty of pricey raclette makers and entire sets filled with everything down to the cheese slices and vegetables, but this adorable mini cheese pot works with simple candle light, illuminating little cow cutouts as it heats the pan.
-It is easily transportable to a picnic or a little getaway.
+There are plenty of pricey raclette makers, and entire sets filled with everything down to the cheese slices and vegetables, but this adorable mini raclette grill works with simple candle light, illuminating little cow cutouts as it heats the pan.
+It is easily transportable for a picnic or ski chalet getaway.
 You can also use the tray to melt cheese over a fire or a grill.
-Try it once and you’ll be ordering another one immediately after for all your friends and family too.
+Try it once and you’ll be ordering another one immediately after for all your friends and family.